isaacnmm/pestpolicy-hugo2XX/content/posts/are-male-or-female-bernedoodles-better/index.md

 ---
 title: Are Male or Female Bernedoodles Better
 description: Bernedoodles make adorable pets .
-You may be wondering if there are any major differences between male and female ones. - Understanding what separates them is...
+You may be wondering if there are any major differences between male and female ones.
 slug: /are-male-or-female-bernedoodles-better/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00